 Together with each choir of local delegates and their audience, She She Pop will start a discussion on property and examine their own relationship to ownership, the distribution of goods and its related problems.
 Inspired by Brecht’s Lehrstücktheorie, they develop rules for a dialogical theatre show and form discordant speaking choruses, which renegotiate with each performance how we deal with property.
 Who is allowed to speak?
 Who is present, who is represented?
 A collective monologue emerges from the diversity of voices, discord, and occasional, momentary harmony.

-ORATORIO is a work-in-progress, the premiere of which takes place in 2018 at HAU Hebbel am Ufer in Berlin.
+ORATORIO is a work-in-progress, which premiered in February 2018 at HAU Hebbel am Ufer in Berlin.
 A first showing will take place at the Theaterformen 2017 in Hanover and further, at the Konfrontacje Teatralne Festival in Lublin and the ACT Independent Theatre Festival Sofia.
 From here, ORATORIO sets off on a tour of Europe, in the course of which it will gather momentary impressions from other economic microcosms, and at each stop along the way, it will evolve into a great multi-voice meditation.

 By and with: Sebastian Bark, Johanna Freiburg, Fanni Halmburger, Lisa Lucassen, Mieke Matzke, Ilia Papatheodorou, Berit Stumpf and the choir of local delegates.

 Sets: Sandra Fox, Costumes: Lea Søvsø, Music: Max Knoth, Artistic advice: Ruschka Steininger, Trainee: Laia Ribera, Technical Director & Lightdesign: Sven Nichterlein.
 Production: Anne Brammen, Communication: ehrliche arbeit - freies Kulturbüro, Touring: Tina Ebert, Administration: Aminata Oelßner, Company Management: Elke Weber.